massalabs/massa-docs/hackathon.rst

     wallet_generate_secret_key

-Now you have created a wallet you can check the address, balance, etc... with this command:
+Now that you have created a wallet you can check the address, public key, balance, etc... with this command:

 .. code-block::